 The Two Medicine Valley is a secluded part of Glacier National Park.
 Hiking in this unspoiled area takes you past waterfalls, cliffs, caves, and waterfalls.
 Two Medicine Valley is rich in scenery, providing those willing to travel by foot with a truly wild experience.
 The east side is also well-known for its powerful blasts of wind!
 The wind frequently gusts over 60 mph near Maria Pass and Two Medicine area.
 Powerful blasts can be strong that they can actually knock you off the trail while hiking or even move your entire body while climbing to the top.
 Crawling down the trail on legs and arms to get to the bottom for some is the only option.
 The opposing Pacific and Arctic airs meet at the Divide, creating a dramatic clash of weather and temperatures can drop 100 degrees in just 24 hours.
 Hiking in strong winds is not safe and it is not recommended.

-A half-day hike from Two Medicine Road to Scenic Point is 3.8 miles one-way; or a backpack from Two Medicine Road to East Glacier is 10 miles one-way with 2300ft elevation gain.
+1. Scenic Point (strenuous).
+A half-day hike from Two Medicine Road to Scenic Point is 3.8 miles one-way, or a backpack from Two Medicine Road to East Glacier is 10 miles one-way with 2300ft elevation gain.
 The trail climbs to the summit of the windblown dome known as Scenic Point.
-On a clear day you can see out across the high plains all the way to the Sweetgrass Hills, some 100 miles distant.
+On a clear day, you can see out across the high plains all the way to the Sweetgrass Hills, some 100 miles distant.

-Siyeh Pass is a high-elevation route that traverses two passes on its way around Going-to-the Sun Mountain.
+5. Siyeh Pass (strenuous).
+Siyeh Pass is a high-elevation route that traverses two passes on its way around Going-to-the-Sun Mountain.
 A day hike from Siyeh Bend to Siyeh Pass is 4.7 miles (7.5 km) one-way with an elevation gain of 2240 feet.

-Piegan Pass Links the St. Mary drainage with the popular Many Glacier area, through a high, barren col between Cataract Mountain and Pullock Mountain.
+6. Piegan Pass (strenuous).
+Piegan Pass Links the St. Mary drainage with the popular Many Glacier areas, through a high, barren col between Cataract Mountain and Pollock Mountain.
 There are no campgrounds along this route, so it must be attempted as a long day hike.
 The trail may also be hiked from north to south; this greatly increases its difficulty due to the low starting point.
 From Siyeh Bend, it has an elevation gain of 1670 feet.
-Fantastic views of glaciers such as Blackfoot, Jackson and Piegan glaciers are available all along the route.
+Fantastic views of glaciers such as Blackfoot, Jackson, and Piegan glaciers are available all along the route.